WaylonWalker/markata/README.md

 ### Build your site

 Install markata into your virtual environment and run `markata build`.
-It will create your site in `./markout`, and will leave its cache in `./.markata.cache`, and will copy all assets from  `./static` by default.
+It will create your site in `./markout`, leave its cache in `./.markata.cache`, and copy all assets from  `./static` into `./markdo by default.

 ``` bash
 python -m pip install markata